Facebook May Be In Trouble

 Without the data, that is, without the special and unique data that Facebook can offer advertisers that other platforms (read Twitter, Snapchat), Facebook is not worth 38 times Twitter even though it is at 6.5 times scale.

-Further, without that data, the echo chambers break, and makes Facebook less appealing.
+Further, without that data, the echo chambers break and makes Facebook less appealing.
 It's not fun to disagree.
 Smaller echo chambers, or even broken ones, mean less bang for the buck for advertisers as well.

 Add user trust issues, and all of a sudden people will start to realize that every little "quiz" game they see on Facebook that users fill out to figure out which house in Harry Potter they would be, or which celebrity they would be, is just a ruse.
 These are not fun quiz games, they are data collection facilities designed for one reason - take your data, store it, sell it, and use it for advertising.